How To Care For Your Clothing More Sustainably

 We suggest that you start by identifying a habit that you might be overlooking when it comes to clothing and the environment: laundry.
-Let’s say you’re already favouring organic cottons and Econyl, following the sustainable names to know (such as Outerknown and Stella McCartney) and sticking to the hard and fast rule “buy less, buy better” – these three efforts are almost wasted if you’re not then caring for your new threads in a properly planet-friendly way.
+Let’s say you’re already favouring organic cottons and Econyl, shopping sustainable brands to know (such as Patagonia, Outerknown and Story Mfg.) and sticking to the rule “buy less, buy better” – these three efforts are almost wasted if you’re not then caring for your new threads in a properly planet-friendly way.
 Scroll down for a few simple ways to care for different items in your closet that will make your post-purchase routine a little bit greener.

 Without regular washing, your shirt will last longer because each tumble makes it prone to tears, rips and fading.
 Naturally, the time will come when a load needs to go into the machine – always run a low temperature and ditch the dryer because heating up the drum is the most energy-intensive part.
 Once the cycle is complete, hang whites in direct sunlight for a bleaching effect and let the UV rays get rid of any remaining germs.
 Turn dark, bold or bright colours inside-out to stop them from fading.